Dariusz W. Szczepanik1,2

 What is EDDB?

-The Electron Density of Delocalized Bonds (EDDB) enables one to visualize and quantify chemical resonance, multicenter bonding and aromaticity in a wide range of chemical species.
+The Electron Density of Delocalized Bonds (EDDB) enables one to visualize and quantify chemical resonance, aromaticity, hyper- and multicenter bonding in a wide range of chemical species.
 It relies on the following decomposition scheme:

 The quantitative predictions of global and local aromaticity by EDDB are in excellent agreement with a wide range of descriptors based on structural, magnetic, and electronic-structure criteria of aromaticity.
 There are several important features, however, that set the EDDB method apart from other aromaticity descriptors: